danielbodnar/awesome-stars/README.md

 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The s
 - [XingangPan/DragGAN](https://github.com/XingangPan/DragGAN) - Official Code for DragGAN (SIGGRAPH 2023)
-- [mims-harvard/TDC](https://github.com/mims-harvard/TDC) - Therapeutics Data Commons: Artificial Intelligence Foundation for Therapeutic Science
+- [mims-harvard/TDC](https://github.com/mims-harvard/TDC) - Therapeutics Commons: Artificial Intelligence Foundation for Therapeutic Science
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
 Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.
 - [code-kern-ai/refinery](https://github.com/code-kern-ai/refinery) - The data scientist's open-source choice to scale, assess and maintain natural language data.
 Treat training data like a software artifact.
 - [OpenBB-finance/OpenBBTerminal](https://github.com/OpenBB-finance/OpenBBTerminal) - Investment Research for Everyone, Everywhere.